 Not everyone feels comfortable climbing on their roof to check for damage, and the good news is that you don’t have to.
-Signs of potential damage you can identify from the ground include:

 If you’re suspicious that your roof has been damaged by hail, but you aren’t totally certain, you can hire a technician to inspect your roof for you.

 Typically, ½-inch hail and smaller pieces won’t cause lasting damage to your roof unless your roof is old or vulnerable.
 When the diameter falls between ¾-inch and 1-inch, also known as dime and quarter-sized hail, you’ll need to be on the lookout for more severe repercussions.